 What’s the Cost?

 How much you pay for this service depends on the property management company you choose.
-On average, property managers receive 4-10% of the monthly rent as commission.
+On average, property managers receive 4-10% of the monthly rent as a management fee.
 If you desire a different rate, you can negotiate those terms in the property management agreement.
 In our opinion, the standard commission is well worth the peace of mind and freedom you gain.

-From saving you time and inconvenience to managing your non-local properties to even helping you avoid legal trouble, a property manager is a wise investment.
+From saving you time and inconvenience in managing your non-local properties even to avoid legal trouble, a property manager is a wise investment.

 To learn about the property management services that Elika provides Read more.